AdaCore/gnatstudio/docs/users_guide/remote.rst

 * :guilabel:`Manually`: synchronization is needed, but is only performed manually using the remote view buttons.
 * :guilabel:`Always`: Relevant to source and object paths of your project.
-  They're kept synchronised by GPS before and after every remote action (such as performing a build or run).
+  They are kept synchronised by GPS before and after every remote action (such as performing a build or run).
 * :guilabel:`Once to local`/`Once to remote`: Relevant to project's
   dependencies.
-They're synchronized once when a remote project is loaded or when a local project is set remote.
+They are synchronized once when a remote project is loaded or when a local project is set remote.
 They can still be manually synchronized using the Remote View (:ref:`The_remote_view`.)